Things to look for when selecting backlink sites for SEO

 How much traffic does the site get?

-This can be checked through SEO tools like Ahrefs and Semrush.
-One thing to remember is that, the SEO tools often show low traffic numbers compared to the actual traffic the site might be getting.
-The right amount of traffic varies depending on the niche you operate in and what kind of site you are looking to acquire a backlink from.
+This can be checked through SEO tools like Ahrefs, Semrush, etc. One thing to remember is that, the SEO tools often show low traffic numbers compared to the actual traffic the site might be getting.
+The benchmark for the amount of traffic a site needs to have varies depending on the niche and what kind of quality of site you are looking to acquire a backlink from.
 People seem to have different opinions regarding whats the minimum number to consider here, but for me, I try to look for sites which have a minimum of 2500 unique visitors per month on average over the past six months, when checked using Ahrefs or Semrush.

 Check for any weird or potentially harmful anchors and outbound links.
 Things like adult text in anchors pointing to the site or adult websites, casino, gambling, etc websites that the site might be linking out to should be checked as well.
 These things hurt the quality of the site and getting a link from such site might affect you as well.